 If your computer has only HDDs or only SSDs installed, you have no need to set up level-2 cache, just leaving it greyed or setting the size to 0.

-The following figure shows an example of the cache configuration with both Invisible Memory cache and SSD cache in addition to normal memory cache.
+The following figure shows an example of the cache configuration with both RAM cache and SSD cache.